OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 Your Information and Rights

 You can request access to your personal information, or correct or update out-of-date or inaccurate personal information we hold about you.
+You may also request that we delete personal information that we hold about you.

-You can most easily do this by visiting the "Account" portion of our website, where you have the ability to access and update a broad range of information about your account, including your contact information, your Netflix payment information, and various related information about your account (such as the content you have viewed and rated).
+When you visit the "Account" portion of our website, you have the ability to access and update a broad range of information about your account, including your contact information, your Netflix payment information, and various related information about your account (such as the content you have viewed and rated).
 You must be signed in to access the "Account" section.

-You may also request that we delete personal information that we hold about you.
+If you are the account owner, to download a copy of your personal information go to: www.netflix.com/account/getmyinfo (you must be signed in to access the "Account" section), and follow the instructions.

-To make requests, or if you have any other question regarding our privacy practices, please contact our Data Protection Officer/Privacy Office at privacy@netflix.com.
+For other requests, or if you have any other question regarding our privacy practices, please contact our Data Protection Officer/Privacy Office at privacy@netflix.com.
+For more information about how to access your information, including our verification process, please reference this help article: help.netflix.com/node/100624.
+For information about deletion, removal and retention of information, please reference this help article: help.netflix.com/node/100625.
 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
 Please also see the "Your Choices" section of this Privacy Statement for additional choices regarding your information.

 We may reject requests that are unreasonable or not required by law, including those that would be extremely impractical, could require disproportionate technical effort, or could expose us to operational risks such as free trial fraud.
 We may retain information as required or permitted by applicable laws and regulations, including to honor your choices, for our billing or records purposes and to fulfill the purposes described in this Privacy Statement.
 We take reasonable measures to destroy or de-identify personal information in a secure manner when it is no longer required.

-If you are a California consumer, please see our California Consumer Privacy Act (CCPA) Privacy Notice by clicking on the link, going to https://help.netflix.com/legal/privacy#ccpa or simply scrolling down.
+If you are a California consumer, please see our California Consumer Privacy Act (CCPA) Privacy Notice by clicking on the link, going to help.netflix.com/legal/privacy#ccpa or simply scrolling down.

 Security